 Becoming a Mathematician

 His father hoped Leonhard would follow in his footsteps to become a Calvinist pastor, but private lessons with Johann Bernoulli revealed Leonhard was blessed with astonishing mathematical talents.
 Bernoulli was probably the world’s greatest practicing mathematician at the time.
 He was also a good friend of Leonhard’s father, and the two discussed Leonhard’s remarkable aptitude for mathematics.
-The result of their discussion was that Leonhard was allowed to spend three further years studying under Bernoulli’s guidance.
+The result was that Leonhard was allowed to spend three further years studying mathematics under Bernoulli’s guidance.
 So Leonhard followed a mathematical rather than a spiritual calling.
 Nevertheless, he remained devoutly religious throughout his life.

 The Russian Academy